mkava/PFLinnormVikings/CharacterCreation.md

 Try out [Character Sheets by Dyslexic Studeos](http://charactersheets.minotaur.cc/).
 It does print with multiple pages, but has additional detail and per-class page that spells out when abilities are available.
 Spellcasters will find this especially useful.

 ## 3) Classes
 Fill in your class abilities at a later step, just before adding traits.
-This will
+This allows for considering class/race combos with less erasing.

 **Allowed Classes:** All Core and Base classes are allowed, unless specified.
+- Summoner must be the Unchained Summoner.
+This is a reduced power version of the original summoner and also simplier to play.
+- Unchained Rogue, Unchained Monk, and Unchained Barbarian are also allowed.
+These classes are a rebuild of the core classes meant to balance them and allow for easier play, plus it gives Rogues power again.
-Vigilante and Gunsligher are not allowed.
+- Vigilante and Gunsligher are not allowed.
 There will be no firearms in this setting.

 **Favored Class and Favored Class Bonus:** Everyone gets a favored class (half-elves get two).
 This is set at character creation.
 When gaining a level in a favored class (including first level), the character gains an additional hitpoint or skill point.
 Each race has an alternate bonus based on the class.